 Creating your group, especially, can help you build a platform and turn you to the platform leader.
 While everybody else are posting updates and talking about themselves all the time, you’ll be building and leading a community with your prospects and clients in it.

-2. Understand the decision journey of prospects and aim to be where your prospects are in their decision journeys.
+the decision journey of prospects and aim to be where your prospects are in

 At the Summit, a real estate agent asked me, “How can I get prospects for my properties?”.
 I said, “LinkedIn gives updates about your connections, you get notified at the time of their birthdays, promotions, work anniversary and even exit from their jobs.”